secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/Networking Management from the CLI.md

 SkipAsSource      : False
 PolicyStore       : ActiveStore
 ```
 - This cmdlet has returned quite a bit of information as well.
-Notice how we used the ifIndex number to request the information?
-We can do the same with the InterfaceAlias as well.
+- Notice how we used the ifIndex number to request the information?
+- We can do the same with the InterfaceAlias as well.
 This cmdlet returns quite a bit of information, such as the index, alias, DHCP state, interface type, and other metrics.
-This mirrors most of what we would see if we issued the `IPconfig` executable from the command prompt.
+- This mirrors most of what we would see if we issued the `IPconfig` executable from the command prompt.
 - Now, what if we want to modify a setting on the interface?
 We can do so with the [Set-NetIPInterface](https://learn.microsoft.com/en-us/powershell/module/nettcpip/set-netipinterface?view=windowsserver2022-ps) and [Set-NetIPAddress](https://learn.microsoft.com/en-us/powershell/module/nettcpip/set-netipaddress?view=windowsserver2022-ps) cmdlets.
-In this example, let's say we want to change the DHCP status of the interface from `enabled`, to `disabled`, and change the IP from one automatically assigned by DHCP to one of our choosing manually set.
-We would accomplish this like so:
+- In this example, let's say we want to change the DHCP status of the interface from `enabled`, to `disabled`, and change the IP from one automatically assigned by DHCP to one of our choosing manually set.
+- We would accomplish this like so.
 - #### Set-NetIPInterface
 ```powershell-session
 PS C:\htb> Set-NetIPInterface -InterfaceIndex 25 -Dhcp Disabled
 ```
 - By disabling the DHCP property with the Set-NetIPInterface cmdlet, we can now set our manual IP Address.
-We do that with the `Set-NetIPAddress` cmdlet.
+- We do that with the `Set-NetIPAddress` cmdlet.
 - #### Set-NetIPAddress
 ```powershell-session
 PS C:\htb> Set-NetIPAddress -InterfaceIndex 25 -IPAddress 10.10.100.54 -PrefixLength 24